Human + AI in Accounting: Early Evidence from the Field

 Abstract

 The question of how artificial intelligence (AI) will reshape accounting is critical to the economy and has far-reaching implications for practitioners, regulators, and academics.
 The advent of generative AI stands to revolutionize accounting processes and their resultant outcomes.
 According to a recent report by Gartner (2024), the adoption rate of generative AI in accounting was 5% in 2023, but is expected to increase rapidly in the coming years.
 The introduction of Generative AI to accounting has two main potential areas of significant consequence.
 First, Generative AI can significantly transform financial reporting quality by automating routine tasks, accelerating complex data analysis, and enhancing reporting accuracy.
 Second, as a result, Generative AI can significantly transform accounting careers both on the intensive margin (e.g. a shift in type of tasks) and on the extensive margin (e.g. a shift in labor demand and supply).
-The goal of our research project is to evaluate these two intertwined topics in tandem through a randomized controlled trial.
+The goal of our research project is to evaluate these two intertwined topics in tandem through proprietary field data obtained from our Partner Firm.
 The specific research questions in this project include: 1) Whether and to what extent does Generative AI affect financial reporting quality, 2) What is the quantifiable efficiency gain in accounting processes assisted by Generative AI, 3) What is the impact of Generative AI on the development and career satisfaction of accountants, and 4) Whether Generative AI produces accounting information that enhances firm operations.

 External Link(s)